gatherworkshops/digital-media/_courses/responsive-magic/using-javascript.md

   - content: |

-      ## Include the script into your `index.html`
+      ## Include the script into your HTML

-      You need to include JavaScript files at the end of your HTML `body` so that the scripts load after the HTML and CSS.

       ```html
         ...